ba-st/Ansible/docs/GettingStarted.md

 *Note:* The [official documentation](https://www.rabbitmq.com/documentation.html) is very good and covers each of these topics in great detail.
 We recommend that read it to get a complete understanding.

-AMQP is a programmable protocol and supports several communication schemes, we'll illustrate two of these schemas with simple examples:

 1. [Worker queue](WorkerQueue.md)
 2. [Publish - Subscribe](PublishSubscribe.md)
 3. [Routing](Routing.md)

-## Final words